You don’t always need a workout bench to hit your chest effectively; you can do it with dumbbells only.

 The narrow grip pushup may not be as prominent as wide grip push-ups.
 Still, it engages the pecs efficiently, especially the inner parts, and helps develop chest strength and definition.

-You can substitute this exercise with a squeeze press on your chest or push day.
+You can substitute this exercise with the squeeze press on your chest or push day.

 - Holding one dumbbell in each hand with a neutral grip, get into a position to perform pushups.
 The arms should be straight below your chest, and the palms should face each other.